Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-u4iuArSF2C8.md

 ### Transcript

-> uh will we get a second body slot we know a lot of people want like a second body slot or something to do with that so it's something that we have looked into maybe we will maybe we won't
+> will we get a second body slot we know a lot of people want like a second body slot or something to do with that so it's something that we have looked into maybe we will maybe we won't